Creating Intersection Views¶

 The wizard to create new intersect views is very similar to the wizard of union views (see section Creating Union Views)

-To create an intersect view, click Intersect on the File > New menu or right-click the Elements Tree and click Intersect on the New menu.
+To create an intersect view, click Intersect on the File > New menu or right-click the Server Explorer and click Intersect on the New menu.

-The Tool will open the “Intersect view” dialog and it will add the view(s) that are currently selected in the Elements Tree.
-To add more views, click the Model tab and drag the views from the Elements Tree to this tab.
+The Tool will open the “Intersect view” dialog and it will add the view(s) that are currently selected in the Server Explorer.
+To add more views, click the Model tab and drag the views from the Server Explorer to this tab.

 All the input views of an intersect view must have the same number of fields.